The Auto Trader expert verdict: ★★★★★ ★★★★★ 4.0

 - Interior is roomy and luxurious

-The centre console houses a bunch of buttons for controlling various aspects of the car’s dynamic performance – exhaust note, spoiler position, adaptive suspension and the various driving modes that make adjustments to all of the above – and confusingly, there are also different controls on the steering wheel that do pretty much exactly the same.
-Seems like overkill to us.
+The centre console houses a bunch of buttons for controlling various aspects of the car’s dynamic performance – exhaust note, spoiler position, adaptive suspension and the various driving modes that make adjustments to all of the above; oddly, there are also different controls on the steering wheel that do pretty much exactly the same.
 The small rear window means your rear view isn’t the clearest, but the seats are really comfortable and come with bags of electric adjustment.
 And importantly in a car this expensive, the plush materials and impressive fit and finish make the cabin of this car feel very luxurious.

 The GT is a car that’s supposed to provide supercar performance in a package that’ll take four people and their luggage, and it fulfils that brief well.
 The rear seats (of which there are only two as standard, but you can add a third as a cost option) have enough headroom and legroom for tall adults to get comfy.
 The boot is pretty big at 461 litres, too, so suitcases and golf bags aren’t out of the question, but the space is a rather off shape and you’ll have to lift items over a very large lip to get them in.